area9innovation/fast/mini/readme.md

 Also, we still maintain the property that if all type errors are fixed, all outputs will correspond to the current, latest version of the code.

 For each item in a queue, we have a set of dependencies for it.
 We might have to give new ids for the last known good declarations, so we can juggle with multiple versions of the same code.

+## Commands

+Mini takes commands in line format, using a stack to pass arguments where required:

+	1						- push an int on the stack
+	3.141					- push a double on the stack
+	"hello world"			- push a string on the stack
+	<string> import			- read the contents of the given file, and run that
+	<string> var			- push a var ref on the stack
+	<id> <val> <body> let	- push a let-binding on the stack
+	<args> <body> lambda	- push a lambda on the stack
+	<fn> <args>				- push a call on the stack

+	<int> inttype			- push an int-type on the stack
+	<types> <return> fntype	- push a function type on the stack
+	<id> <types> typecall	- push a type call on the stack

+	nil						- push the nil token on the stack
+	<list> <elm> cons		- push a list elm:list on the stack

+See "mini_parse" for the complete list.

+TODO:
+- Add <id> <val> define to enter a definition into the db
+- Add <grammar-file> parse

 ## Dependency tracking

 Keys:
-- files/timestamp
-- md5 of the content of a file
+- files/timestamp/md5 of the content of a file

 Values:
 - Mini